Mane (film)

-Mane (ಮನೆ, House) is a 1990 Indian Kannada language film directed by Girish Kasaravalli starring Naseeruddin Shah, Deepti Naval and Rohini Hattangadi in lead roles.
+Mane (House) is a 1990 Indian Kannada language film directed by Girish Kasaravalli starring Naseeruddin Shah, Deepti Naval and Rohini Hattangadi in lead roles.
 The film was made simultaneously in Hindi as Ek Ghar (One House).

 Plot

 Rajanna (Naseeruddin Shah) and Geeta (Deepti Naval) move into their newly rented house, a badly built room in a compound also housing a noisy motor-mechanic's shop, allowing no sleep.
 The couple seek the help of Geeta's aunt (Rohini Hattangadi), who knows a senior police officer.
 When the mechanic's shop is closed down, it is replaced by the policeman's nephew's equally noisy video games parlour.
 Rajanna works in a factory building large earth-moving vehicles: in the end, when the couple decide to move into a slum, these vehicles are seen in a slum clearance drive led by the police.
 The film lavishly deploys surreally symbolic images: a giant four-poster bed in a small room, colour continuities between tractors, large metal drums in the street and the haldi (saffron) which the couple put on the walls to keep pests away, the yawning vehicles in the garage and the destructive imagery of the video games.
 Mane is Kasaravalli's first explicitly urban film.